 Runners up:

 Several other Isle of Wight beaches have rows of beach huts including Appley, Ventnor, Gurnard, Lake, Shanklin and Colwell.
 I’ve always enjoyed the ambience at Gurnard and Ventnor but Shanklin and Appley have better sand.
-Ventnor's beach huts have the added quirk of being former Victorian bathing machines which have had their wheels removed.
+Ventnor's beach huts have the added quirk of being former Victorian bathing machines that have had their wheels removed.

 My research did unearth that the hiring out process for beach huts on the Isle of Wight is a little bit, er, old fashioned.
 There’s no sign of a slick website with an online booking form and options to upgrade to extra comfy cushions.